 Sylvia, co-owner of Alaska Vistas and a graduate of marine biology at Texas A&M University class of ’81, came to Alaska to follow her passion in fisheries and landed in Dutch Harbor, spending the next three decades on fishing boats in the Bering Sea.
 In 1989 she convinced John to join in buying a salmon gill-net permit and the 38ft fishing vessel Fidelia, continuing her love of all things fishery related.
 In 1995, John and Sylvia added Alaska Vistas to the mix.
 Now, 39 years and many adventures later, Sylvia still charges ahead full speed.
 When she’s not driving a jet boat, she’s analyzing numbers for Bering Sea Fisheries, catching fish, catching waves in Kona, rowing a raft down the Stikine or plumbing a new construction project.
 Sylvia claims that laziness is the mother of invention and a thirst for knowledge should be unstoppable.

-John, co-owner of Alaska Vistas, enjoys being a jet boat captain and exploring the beautiful waterways of the Tongass National Forest, including the glaciers of the Stikine River and LeConte Bay as well as the bears of the Anan Wildlife Observatory.
+John, co-owner of Alaska Vistas, enjoys exploring and introducing visitors to the beautiful waterways of the Tongass National Forest, including the glaciers of the Stikine River and LeConte Bay as well as the bears of the Anan Wildlife Observatory.
 He feels especially privileged to share these unique places with people from all over the world.
 John grew up on a farm in Eastern Washington and graduated from Gonzaga University before becoming a commercial fisherman in Alaska.
-He has been an experienced guide and adventurer for over 30 years and while Alaska is his home, he also loves to travel.
+He has been an experienced client-facing guide and adventurer for over 30 years and while Alaska is his home, he also loves to travel.
 In his free time you can find John river rafting, downhill skiing, or working on house construction and re-model projects.

 Denny Strom, a graduate of Wildlife Management at the University of Minnesota, spent the majority of his career as a US Fish and Wildlife service employee in Minnesota, South Dakota, Wisconsin, North Dakota, and Alaska.
 Denny has lived in Alaska for 36 years and loves meeting new people to show them the beauty of the area.
 Denny’s hobbies include sport fishing, fly fishing, hunting, birding and wood carving.
 If Denny is your guide you might find him in conversation with a raven or an eagle with his excellent bird calls!